 How did you secure your initial funding for HealthLoop?

-I turned the idea into software, and then I presented the findings of it at this conference in Washington D.C.
-It was a policy conference about what Silicon Valley is doing for health care, and then someone said I should turn it into a company, and he gave me the initial half million in funding.
+I turned the idea into software, and then I presented the findings of it at a conference in Washington D.C.
+It was a policy conference about what Silicon Valley is doing for healthcare, and then someone said I should turn it into a company, and he gave me the initial half million in funding.

 And do you have any advice for budding entrepreneurs with regards funding?